Shiga’s Top 5 cherry blossom spots

 *Tip: To see the current blooming condition, see the Weather News Sakura page for Shiga.
 Starting with brown that indicates buds, the markers show warmer colors until it becomes red (full bloom) indicating how far the flowers have bloomed.

 1. Hikone Castle – Coming at No. 1 is Hikone Castle.
-Although Hikone Castle is not one of the 100 Famous Cherry Blossom Spots of Japan (according to the Japan Cherry Blossom Association, I think it’s Shiga’s prettiest and most photogenic.
+Although Hikone Castle is not one of the 100 Famous Cherry Blossom Spots of Japan (according to the Japan Cherry Blossom Association), I think it’s Shiga’s prettiest and most photogenic.
 It has an awful lot of cherry blossom trees almost everywhere amid the dramatic backdrop of the castle, white walls, and moats.
 I found so many varied views and great camera angles for shooting cherry blossoms here.
 You can see cherries on the big stone walls, along the moats, and next to the main castle tower.
 Culturally and historically, cherry blossoms best match a castle (especially one that is a National Treasure, another reason why I rank it No. 1), a symbol of the samurai whose life was as fleeting as the sakura.
 Hikone Castle is a short walk from Hikone Station.
 Google map.

 2. Kaizu-Osaki, Takashima – Kaizu-Osaki has cherry trees lining the northern shore of Lake Biwa for a few kilometers.
 The blue lake water and Chikubushima island provide a very Shiga-esque backdrop for the cherries.
 It’s one of Japan’s 100 Famous Cherry Blossom Spots, and I would rank it as Shiga’s No. 1 sakura spot if it weren’t for the hazardous viewing conditions.
 Kaizu-Osaki has a narrow and hazardous lakeshore road (with no sidewalk) right next to the shoreline trees.
 During the peak period, there are just too many cars passing by, squeezing out pedestrians and polluting the air.
 There is a short pedestrian path and small park at the beginning if you go from Makino Station, but it doesn’t go to the main part of the trees.
-Since there is no sidewalk and you are walking on the road, you always have to be on guard for cars.
+Since there is no sidewalk on a large section of the lakeshore, you always have to be on guard for cars.
 Not recommended for families with young kids, especially on weekends.
 Also, the tunnels are dark and very narrow (no sidewalks).
 Bring a flashlight so the cars can see you walking or riding your bicycle inside the tunnel.

 If you have a car, note that there is very little parking.
 Shuttle buses run infrequently from train stations (most people walk from Makino Station).
 I recommend renting a bicycle at Makino Station (at the tourist info office) and cycling to Kaizu-Osaki.
 If you have the time and energy, bicycling from Makino Station to Nagahara Station (or vice versa) along the lake would be very scenic.
 You can return the bicycle at either station.
 And oh, beware of wild monkeys.
 Best not to carry a plastic bag, etc., that the monkeys may think contains food.
 Google Map